Healing abused and homeless children through artistic expression. We have 3 core values: Art Heals, Mentoring Works, and Every Child Matters.

 Since 1993, volunteers from the community share their creativity in the visual arts, theater, dance, music, creative writing and other art projects with children who live in residential treatment centers, group homes and shelters.
 Through the creative arts, children build self-esteem and social skills, develop trust with a caring adult and learn to express emotions in a positive way.

 Volunteers do not have to be artists!
 We have many opportunities to share your time with children who need a mentor.
 We offer a comprehensive onboarding and training process for our volunteers.
-The first step is to attend a Volunteer Orientation, scheduled throughout the month.
-Sign up for orientation here.
+The first step is to attend a Volunteer Mentor Orientation, held monthly on:

 by Cindy C. from alameda, CA